adriancooney/examist/client/README.md

 * Password
 * Course
 * Year
-* Modules - The modules you have selected as yours.
+* courses - The courses you have selected as yours.

-### /modules
+### /courses
-View your modules.
+View your courses.

-### /module/:module
+### /course/:course
-View the main page for the module.
+View the main page for the course.

-### /module/:module/paper/:year/:period
+### /course/:course/paper/:year/:period
-The paper for that module, year and period.
+The paper for that course, year and period.

-### /module/:module/paper/:year/:period/question/:question
+### /course/:course/paper/:year/:period/question/:question
 Link directly to a question.
 The question parameter is the path to the question e.g. `1.1.5`.

-### /module/:module/paper/:year/:period/solution/:solution
+### /course/:course/paper/:year/:period/solution/:solution
 Link directly to a solution.

-### /module/:module/paper/:year/:period/comment/:comment
+### /course/:course/paper/:year/:period/comment/:comment
 Link directly to a comment.

-### /module/:module/paper/:year/:period/link/:link
+### /course/:course/paper/:year/:period/link/:link
 Link directly to a link.

-### /module/:module/paper/:year/:period/parse
+### /course/:course/paper/:year/:period/parse
 Open the parser for the paper.